-At Springtide, we've helped lots of mission-driven organizations get grant funding for their projects.
-So we know what kinds of obstacles are likely to come up.
-If you're seeking funding from grant-giving foundation or institutes, you might be running into these very obstacles-without even knowing it.
+At Springtide, we've helped many mission-driven organizations get grant funding for their projects, so we know the kinds of obstacles that are likely to come up.
+If you're seeking funding from grant-giving foundations or institutes, you might be running into these very obstacles-without even knowing it.